-- b.
+- a.
+You are no longer covered by this policy - b.
 The subscriber ends the policy - c.
 The provider has moved out of the service area - d.
 The provider cannot continue to care for patients for other reasons - e.
-The contract with the provider has ended for reasons related to quality of care and they have finished any appeal process
+The contract with the provider ended for reasons related to quality of care and they have finished any appeal process

-10.4 Benefits Available from Other Sources
+9.4 Benefits Available from Other Sources